 During 2017 and 2018 a planning application for 300 homes was approved at site 2.
-Blenheim Palace Estate also acquired Pye Homes and submitted a successful local plan application to West Oxfordshire District Council for 120 homes at sites 3 (Land North East of Hill Rise) and 180 at site 4 (Land North of Banbury Road).
+Blenheim Estate also acquired Pye Homes and submitted a successful local plan application to West Oxfordshire District Council for 120 homes at sites 3 (Land North East of Hill Rise) and 180 at site 4 (Land North of Banbury Road).

 In 2019 an application by Blenheim Estates for 410 houses at site 1 was turned down by Cherwell District Council.
-This may have included provision for a new primary school with 2.2 forms entry, sports facilities, play areas and/or allotments.